Rohan-Shubh/Semi-technical-Interview-Task/README.md

 - Result: Only 2 out of 4 points classified correctly (50%).
 - Why 50%?
 Every straight line can slice off at most two “1”s from two “0”s in this arrangement.

 Because no single linear boundary can classify all four XOR points correctly, each time the perceptron updates its weights to fix one misclassified example, it inevitably misclassifies another.
-This back-and-forth continues every epoch, causing the accuracy to oscillate rather than converge—since the perceptron learning rule only guarantees convergence when the data are linearly separable.
+This back-and-forth continues every epoch, causing the accuracy to oscillate rather than converge, since the perceptron learning rule only guarantees convergence when the data are linearly separable.
 This oscillation can be thought of as the model getting “stuck” between local improvements: adjusting weights to help one example inevitably hurts another.
 As a result, the perceptron never converges and simply fluctuates between suboptimal outcomes, with the final reported accuracy merely reflecting a snapshot of the last iteration.

 ## Theoretical Best: 75% Accuracy